Acupuncturist, Herbalist & Apprentice Midwife

 I am a KRI Certified Kundalini Yoga instructor and lead a yogic lifestyle.
 As a student midwife, I attend births with senior midwives, and assist with prenatal and postpartum care.
 I’m an advocate for birth as a normal physiological process and work to empower women to have safe and healthy pregnancies.
-My hope is that in 2013 I will become a Certified Professional Midwife.

 Traditional medicine has always been a part of my life.
 As a child I loved talking to elders about their little “secret” cures and how they fended off ailments, dealt with traumas, and treated disorders.
 For years I studied western herbs and traditional folk healing while pursuing a career in Media and Design Technology in New York City.
 I then discovered Traditional Oriental Medicine when a friend recommended acupuncture.
 After a few treatments I realized I had come upon a healing system that brought together all of my interests.
 I left my career, went to graduate school, and have been practicing since 2007.
 Now I’m committed to bringing this wonderful healing system to everyone.